ConderShou/6998CloudComputing_ReactNode_Demo/README.md

 4. `node server.js` in the root directory to run mock-up server code

 ## Calls to Backend
+Pay attention to:
+- the structure of the code
-- Pay attention to the `render` method in each component and how the `fetch` method (from the `whatwg-fetch` package) calls the server.
-This is a good way of calling the server in your own interfaces.
+- the `render` method in each component and how it uses the rest of the component's functions
+- how the `fetch` method (from the `whatwg-fetch` package) calls the server.
+This is a good way of calling the server in your own interfaces for your projects and homework assignments.